maysara-elshewehy/io/docs/String/api/instant.md

 # [←](../String.md) `String`.`instant`

-> Copies the value into a new string.
+> Instantiates a string directly from a specified `value`.

 ```zig
 pub fn instant(_it: anytype) !String